saifulislam88/kubernetes/B.k8s-cluster-setup-on-premises/A.Kubernetes-cluster-setup-on-Ubuntu-22.04.md

   - Step 3: Update & install ntp client(all nodes)
   - Step 4: Disable UFW Firewall (all nodes)
   - Step 5: Set up loadbalancer & Keepalived Services (loadbalancer1 & loadbalancer2)
-  - Step 5: Disabling Swap and (All Master & Worker nodes)
-  - Step 1: Installing Kubernetes Components on (All Master & Worker nodes)
+  - Step 6: Installing Kubernetes Components on (All Master & Worker nodes)
-    - A. Configure modules (Master & Worker Node)
+    - A. Disabling Swap and (All Master & Worker nodes)
-    - B. Configure Networking (Master & Worker Node)
+    - B. Enable and load kernel modules (All Master & Worker Node)
-    - C. Install containerd (Master & Worker Node)
+    - C. Configure Kernel setting (All Master & Worker Node)
-    - D. Modify containerd configuration (Master & Worker Node)
+    - D. Install containerd (All Master & Worker Node)
-    - E. Install Kubernetes Management Tools (Master & Worker Node)
+    - E. Install Kubernetes Management Tools (All Master & Worker Node)
-    - F. Reboot all (Master & Worker Nodes)
+    - F. Reboot all (All Master & Worker Nodes)
-  - Step 10: Configure Kuberctl (Only All Master Nodes)
+  - Step 7: Configure Kuberctl (Only All Master Nodes)
-  - Step 11: Configure Calico POD overlay networking(Only Primary Master Node)
+  - Step 8: Configure Calico POD overlay networking(Only Primary Master Node)
-  - Step 12: Print Join token for other Master nodes joining to the Cluster (Primary Master Node).
+  - Step 9: Print Join token for other Master nodes joining to the Cluster (Primary Master Node).
-     - Join Other master node to the Cluster (Slave Master nodes)
+     - 9.1: Join Other master node to the Cluster (Slave Master nodes)
-  - Step 12: Print Join token for worker nodes joining to the Cluster (Primary Master Node).
+  - Step 10: Print Join token for worker nodes joining to the Cluster (Primary Master Node).
-     - Join worker Node to the Cluster (All Worker Nodes)
+     - 10.1:  Join worker Node to the Cluster (All Worker Nodes)
-     - Get Cluster Info (Master Node)
+     - 10.2: Get Cluster Info (Master Node)
   -
 ### - What is Kubernetes Cluster